agrisfao/recommender/README.md

 ### The Maven project

 The folder `maven-source` contains the Maven source project.
-You can use it to edit the code or to build the "recommender system" jar file, needed by the command line application:
+You can use it to edit the code or to build the "recommender system" distribution zip file (i.e. the command line application):

 `cd maven-source/`
 `mvn clean install`

-You will find the created jar in the directory `maven-source/target`.
+You will find the created zip file in the directory `maven-source/target`.
 In addition to that, the directory `maven-source/target/classes/` contains also all dependances (jars to be added to the classpath of the command line application) and the configuration file `default.properties` (to be added to the classpath of the command line application).

 ### License